Blocking ads removes funding from us!

 Let's take a look at a few test photos.
 The following images are absolutely unprocessed, but compressed without loss in order to keep loading times and memory consumption of the website low.

-Comparison with the Huawei P40 Pro and Samsung Galaxy S21 Ultra
+Comparison with the Hauwei P40 Pro and Samsung Galaxy S21 Ultra

 Last but not least, we want to compare the camera with the competition in different situations.
-I chose the Huawei P40 Pro and Samsung Galaxy S21 Ultra decided because the P40 Pro is the closest competitor from the company and since the S21 Ultra is similar to the Mate 40 at the market launch Pro cost.
+I chose the Huawei P40 Pro and Samsung Galaxy S21 Ultra because the P40 Pro is the closest competitor from within the company and because the S21 Ultra cost a similar amount to the Mate 40 Pro at launch.

 Daylight